How do guarantor loans work?

 Their home is valued at $600,000 with around $255,000 owing on their mortgage.
 Since both of Nick’s parents are retired, there is one lender that will accept this guarantor scenario.

-Using their parents’ property as security for a home loan, Nick is able to able to borrow up to 105% of the purchase price to cover the home loan plus the costs of stamp duty and conveyancing fees.
+Using their parents’ property as security for a home loan, Nick is can borrow up to 105% of the purchase price to cover the home loan plus the costs of stamp duty and conveyancing fees.

-- Nick was able to buy the property before someone else did quickly.
+- Nick was able to quickly buy the property before someone else did.

 - He was able to avoid mortgage insurance.